fromanirh/origin/test/extended/topology_manager/README.md

 The testsuite need a SRIOV device resource to run alignment tests.
 Use this variable to change the resource name the test should use.

+### `SRIOV_NETWORK_NAMESPACE`

+The testsuite runs a basic connectivity test to ensure the NUMA-aligned devices are functional.
+Use this variable to set the namespace on which to look for the SRIOV network to join to exercise the connectivity.

+### `SRIOV_NETWORK`

+The testsuite runs a basic connectivity test to ensure the NUMA-aligned devices are functional.
+Use this variable to set the SRIOV network to join to exercise the connectivity.

+### `IP_FAMILY`

+The testsuite runs a basic connectivity test to ensure the NUMA-aligned devices are functional.
+Use this variable to set the IP family to use for the test: "v4" or "v6".
+Default is "v4".